 - Invisalign® – These dental aligners are removable and invisible to the naked eye.
 Invisalign works in much the same way as fixed dental braces, but do not impact the aesthetics of the smile.
 Not all patients are candidates for Invisalign®.

 If you have any questions about malocclusions, please call our office at (575)526-0888 to schedule a consultation with Dr. Trujillo.

-Orthodontics is a specialized branch of dentistry that is concerned with diagnosing, treating and preventing malocclusions (bad bites) and other irregularities in the jaw region and face.
+Orthodontics is a specialized branch of dentistry, concerned with diagnosing, treating and preventing malocclusions (bad bites) and other irregularities in the jaw region and face.
 Orthodontists are specially trained to correct these problems and to restore health, functionality and a beautiful aesthetic appearance to the smile.
 Though orthodontics was originally aimed at treating children and teenagers, almost one third of orthodontic patients are now adults.
 A person of any age can be successfully treated by an orthodontist and in many cases, a general dentist like Dr. Trujillo.

 A malocclusion (improper bite) can affect anyone at any age, and can significantly impact the individual’s clarity of speech, chewing ability and facial symmetry.
 In addition, a severe malocclusion can also contribute to several serious dental and physical conditions such as digestive difficulties, TMJ, periodontal disease and severe tooth decay.
 It is important to seek orthodontic treatment early to avoid expensive restorative procedures in the future.

 Orthodontics can treat a wide range of dental problems and in most cases, completely realign the teeth.

 The typical irregularities requiring orthodontic treatment are as follows: